Campbellsport, Wisconsin: Overview

 The village was named after Stuart Campbell, an early settler.
 It was also called Campbell's Port or West New Cassel.
 Campbellsport was incorporated in 1902, absorbing the older nearby village of New Cassel.

 The Milwaukee River flows through the east side of village and a discontinued railroad line is now a recreational trail, on the west side of the community.
 The local public school system serves the village as well as a large number of surrounding townships, the middle school and high school are located in Campbellsport, and the two elementary schools are located in Campbellsport and Eden.
 The area also has three private elementary schools, and busing is available to two private high schools in Fond du Lac.

 Campbellsport has a well-equipped volunteer Fire Department that also operates an EMT ambulance service for the surrounding area.
 There is one medical clinic, a chiropractor and two dental offices in the village.
 There are currently two village parks and a growing library.
 The library provides computers and wireless internet services.
 The Campbellsport Athletic Association offers a summer program of activities for the youth of the area.

 In 2008, the body of a female was discovered near Campbellsport.
 The identity of the individual found remained a mystery until 2021, when she was identified as Amy Yeary.

 Geography

 Campbellsport is located at (43.597538, -88.280600).

-According to the United States Census Bureau, the village has a total area of 1.35 sqmi, of which, 1.33 sqmi of it is land and 0.02 sqmi is water.
+According to the United States Census Bureau, the village has a total area of 1.35 sqmi, of which 1.33 sqmi is land and 0.02 sqmi is water.
 However, the Milwaukee River flows just east of the village.

 Parks and Recreation

-Campbellsport has two main parks: Fireman's Park located on the West end of town, and Columbus Parc located on the East end of town.
-The Eisenbahn State Trail also travels through the village.
+Campbellsport has two main parks: Fireman's Park located on the west end of town, and Columbus Parc, located on the east end of town.
+The Eisenbahn State Trail also passes through the village.

 The Campbellsport Athletic Association (CAA) acts as the greater Campbellsport community's recreation department.